OntoUML/ontouml-models/README.md

 Generated metadata can preserve existing RDF identities, curated fields, and dates; regenerating it is not simply converting YAML from scratch.
 The [technical input/output map](documentation/technical-overview.md#inputs-and-generated-outputs) explains dependencies and the difference between a model, a distribution, and its metadata.

-The [shapes/](shapes/) directory stores SHACL constraints for resource, dataset, catalog, semantic-artefact, and distribution metadata.
-Current repository workflows do **not** run a SHACL validation engine; see [what validation establishes](documentation/technical-overview.md#what-validation-establishes).

 ### Catalog Releases

 Repository releases use date tags in `YYYYMMDD` form.
 Each attached `ontouml-models-YYYYMMDD.ttl` asset aggregates eligible model and metadata RDF; it is **not an archive of native projects, JSON, images, or bibliographies**.
 Use the release's **Source code (zip)** or **Source code (tar.gz)** for the complete tracked snapshot.
 See [download instructions and a pinned example](documentation/using-models.md#download-a-file-or-a-snapshot), [GitHub Releases](https://github.com/OntoUML/ontouml-models/releases), and the [release operator guide](scripts/generate-release-file.md).